nyuriumuri/Projects/_posts/2021-6-26-TicTacToe-React-Game.md

 ---
 layout: post
-title: "TicTacToe Game Made With React"
+title: "TicTacToe Game (With AI) Made With React"
 category: Games
 ---
 The game can be played [here](https://nyuriumuri.github.io/tictactoe-react-game).